Mental Health : New Research Directions

 Call For Participation

-We invite submissions in the areas and intersections of mental health, well-being, ubiquitous computing, and human-centered design, including but not limited to:
+We invite paper submissions at the intersection of mental health, well-being, ubiquitous computing, and human-centered design.

 • Design and implementation of computational platforms (e.g., mobile phones, instrumented homes, skin-patch sensors) to collect health and well-being data.

-• Design and implementation of feedback (e.g., reports, visualizations, proactive behavioral interventions, subtle or subconscious interventions etc.) for both patients and caregivers towards improved mental health.
+• Design and implementation of feedback or decision-support (e.g., reports, visualizations, proactive behavioral interventions, subtle or subconscious interventions etc.) for both patients and caregivers towards improved mental health.

 • Design of privacy-preserving strategies for data collection, analysis, and management.